Cincinesh/tue/README.md

 Returns the conjugate of the given quat, i.e., a quat with the same scalar part, but the vector part negated.

+### Rotations ###

+While not technically a C++ type separate from the `vec` and `quat` types already discussed, rotations in Tuesday deserve some explanation.
+There is one main way to represent rotations in 2-dimensional space, and three ways in 3-dimensional space.

+A 2-dimensional rotation can be represented by a single scalar angle in radians.
+Tuesday treats positive angle values as counter-clockwise.

+A 3-dimensional rotation can be represented in three different ways:

+- Axis-angle (a `vec4`, a `vec3` and a scalar, or four scalars)
+- A rotation vector (a `vec3` or three scalars)
+- A normalized quaternion (a `quat`)

+The meaning of the axis-angle representation is straightforward.
+The first three components represent the axis of rotation.
+All Tuesday functions which expect an axis-angle representation assume the axis to be a unit vector.
+The fourth component represents the angle of rotation around the axis.
+The direction of rotation can be determined using the right-hand rule.
+The axis-angle representation is most useful when you want to rotate around an arbitrary axis.

+A rotation vector is a little more complicated.
+There are several ways to think about it.
+One way is to think about it as a more-compact version of axis-angle, i.e. its direction is the axis of rotation, and its magnitude is the angle of rotation.
+This property makes it intuitive to multiply a rotation vector by a scalar.
+Another way to think about it is as three separate axis-angle representation, i.e., the x-component represents the angle of rotation around the x-axis, the y-component around the y-axis, and the z-component around the z-axis.
+This property makes adding two rotation vectors intuitive.
+The rotation vector representation is most useful for storing 3-dimensional angular velocity.

+A rotation quaternion is even more complicated conceptually, but that's okay: with Tuesday, there's rarely a need to calculate or interpret individual quat component values.
+The important thing to realize is quat's can be used to rotate vec3's and each other, as well as construct rotation matricies, using only simple arithmetic and no expensive trigonometric functions.
+Quaternions are most useful for storing 3-dimensional orientations and performing transformations.